-UCLA physicist David Saxon, right, waits his turn to speak during the 50th anniversary retrospective of the "University Loyalty Oath Symposium" Friday, Oct.
-8, 1999, in Berkeley, Calif.
-Saxon was one of 31 faculty fired from the University of California in 1950 for refusing to sign a "loyalty oath", an oath disavowing any party advocating the overthrow of the U.S. government.
+UCLA physicist David Saxon, right, waits his turn to speak during the 50th anniversary retrospective of the "University Loyalty Oath Symposium" in 1999 in Berkeley, California.
+Saxon was one of 31 faculty fired from the University of California in 1950 for refusing to sign a "loyalty oath" disavowing any party advocating the overthrow of the U.S. government.
 Faculty refused to sign not because they were communists, but on the belief that compliance infringed on academic independence.
-(AP Photo/Ben Margot, used with permission from The Associated Press.)
+(AP Photo/Ben Margot, used with permission from the Associated Press)

 A loyalty oath is a declaration by an individual of allegiance to a government and its institutions and a disavowal of support for foreign ideologies or associations.